abdnh/anki-browser-alphabetic-sort/README.md

 ## Technical details

+By default, the add-on uses the [Unicode collation algorithm](https://en.wikipedia.org/wiki/Unicode_collation_algorithm) (via [pyuca](https://github.com/jtauber/pyuca)) for sorting.

-The add-on uses the `unicase` SQLite collation added by Anki, which does Unicode case-folding using the [unicase crate](https://crates.io/crates/unicase).
+The add-on also supports the `unicase` SQLite collation added by Anki, which does Unicode case-folding using the [unicase crate](https://crates.io/crates/unicase).
+You can enable it by changing the `COLLATION` enum variable in the code.

-## TODO

-It appears that we can produce an order more similar to the expected alphabetic order for some languages using [Unicode collation algorithm](https://en.wikipedia.org/wiki/Unicode_collation_algorithm).
-Maybe we should explore this option and contribute to the discussion about a possible native option in Anki.